NYIT-CNS/nyit-cns.github.io/pages/publications.md

 Please, visit [Google Scholar](https://scholar.google.com/citations?hl=en&user=R40hLTYAAAAJ&pagesize=80&view_op=list_works) for most up-to-date list of publications.

+# Book Chapters
+\[1\]	N. Sertac Artan, “An Overview of Functional Near-Infrared Spectroscopy and Explainable Artificial Intelligence in fNIRS,” in _Explainable AI in Healthcare_, CRC Press, 2023.
+50-67.

+\[2\]	N. Sertac Artan, R. K. Amineh, “Wireless Power Transfer to Implantable Medical Devices With Multi-Layer Planar Spiral Coils,” in _Emerging Capabilities and Applications of Wireless Power Transfer_, IGI Global, 2018.
+203-227.

+\[3\]	W. Li, J. Voris, N. Sertac Artan, “Security, Trust, and Privacy for Cloud Computing in Transportation Cyber-Physical Systems,” in _Data Security in Cloud Computing_, The Institution of Engineering and Technology (IET), 2017.
+171-197.

+\[4\]	N. Sertac Artan, “Signal-Adaptive Analog-to-Digital Converters for ULP wearable and implantable medical devices: A Survey,” in _Design and Modeling of Low Power VLSI Systems_, IGI Global, 2016.
+199-228.

 # Papers

 \[1\] J. Roy _et al._, “Investigating the effect of machine-translation on automated classification of toxic comments,” in _The 8th national workshop for REU research in networking and systems (REUNS)_, 2022.